alexriderspy/COL226/Ass3-type/ReadMe.md

 	 datatype  While  =  PROG  of  DEC  list*CMD  list

 ## Syntax-Directed Translation
-The rules written in the brackets denote the semantic action that is associated with that rule.

-The terminals of my code are those denoted by all capital letters, excluding STARTS.
-I have written STARTS(which is a non-terminal) in all capital letters because it is the start symbol.

 	STARTS: program  (PROG(program))
 	program: PROGRAM  ID  START  decSeq  LSPAR  cmdSeq  RSPAR (decSeq,cmdSeq)
 	decSeq: dec  EOS  decSeq  (dec::decSeq) | epsilon ([])